zenvia/zenvia-sdk-node/README.md

 ### Subscribe for message status

-Use the `createSubscription` method to create an `MessageStatusSubscription` object for message status subscriptions.
+Use the `createSubscription` method to create a `MessageStatusSubscription` object for message status subscriptions.

 ```js
 const client = new Client('YOUR_API_TOKEN');